-Chatbots are the future
+Chatbots are the Future

-MarketsandMarkets report (2017) forecasts that Global chatbot market would expand at a compound annual growth rate (CAGR) of >31% by revenue, from USD 703 million in 2017 to USD 1.34 billion by 2024.
+MarketsandMarkets report (2017) forecasts that the global chatbot market would expand at a compound annual growth rate (CAGR) of >31% by revenue, from USD 703 million in 2017 to USD 1.34 billion by 2024.
 This includes the transition from Rule-based chatbots (Innovation Trigger – early adopters) that accounts for 85% of the Chatbot market today to the ambitious AI-based chatbots (Peak of Inflated Expectations).
 APAC is going to contribute about 36% of the market share in 2024 and hence we are going to focus study on the Chinese market as well in our IP analysis.

 Reasons for such high expectations are inherent in the efficiencies the Chatbot technology is going to generate and the opportunities present in the environment of today that did not use to exist a decade ago.
-The rising cost of human labor, especially in the customer care sector and service sector, makes it a necessity on part of the companies operating in these sectors to employ all the cost cutting that they can.
-Companies also realized that it made more sense to convert their existing customers into loyal customers by solving their queries in seamless manner and to convert leads from websites or social media channels rather than relying on unsolicited calls/emails to prospective clients.
+The rising cost of human labor, especially in the customer care sector and service sector, makes it a necessity on part of the companies operating in these sectors to employ all the cost-cutting that they can.
+Companies also realized that it made more sense to convert their existing customers into loyal customers by solving their queries in a seamless manner and to convert leads from websites or social media channels rather than relying on unsolicited calls/emails to prospective clients.
 However, none of this realization could have materialized into something useful as a chatbot some 8 to 10 years back.
-Over this period, people have accepted social media into their lives due to advances in data networks and ubiquity of smartphones.
+Over this period, people have accepted social media into their lives due to advances in data networks and the ubiquity of smartphones.
 Customers today pay for experience rather than the product or service itself.
-Chatbot promises to put your best employee everywhere based on the developments just mentioned above, which means a unified level of experience for the customers across all the channels, be it twitter or be it company website.
+Chatbot promises to put your best employee everywhere based on the developments just mentioned above, which means a unified level of experience for the customers across all the channels, be it Twitter or be its company website.
 Do-it-yourself platforms have taken these chatbots to the actual entities using or implementing them.

 Most of the chatbots that are flourishing today are broadly categorized as Rule-based Chatbots or sometimes called Transactional or Task-oriented Chatbots as well.
 The architecture they follow involves two main modules – Natural Language Understanding (NLU) for extraction of user intent and entities from user query in natural language and Dialog Engine for managing the interaction with the user.
-DIY platform for chatbots will provide you ways to train a NLU models for your use cases where you get to define the intent and the entities and also some kind of Dialog Flow manager where you can graphically code the rules that govern the interaction.
+DIY platform for chatbots will provide you ways to train NLU models for your use cases where you get to define the intent and the entities and also some kind of Dialog Flow manager where you can graphically code the rules that govern the interaction.

-#Chatbots specialized in E-commerce – Facebook has filed good number of patents in this sub-segment.
+#Chatbots specialized in E-commerce – Facebook has filed a good number of patents in this sub-segment.
 For example, US20180183737A1 teaches a method of payment processing for a transaction using intelligent chatbots.
 Million of bots are now active on Facebook Messenger from various merchants.
-This sub-segment is going to be very hot topic in coming days because of the direct commercial benefits that are generated via Chatbot routes.
+This sub-segment is going to be a very hot topic in the coming days because of the direct commercial benefits that are generated via Chatbot routes.
 It is amazing to see how small is the patent-to-product time.
 One can see direct associations between a product feature and patent in this technology segment.

-#Patent sale opportunities: One thing we observed is that players like Amazon and Alibaba do not have backing of solid patent portfolios, both of them having single digit patent applications.
+#Patent sale opportunities: One thing we observed is that players like Amazon and Alibaba do not have the backing of solid patent portfolios, both of them having single-digit patent applications.
 However, they have launched products in the Chatbot domain – Amazon (Lex) and Alibaba (Alime).
 This means either they are relying on cross-licensing or they are on the lookout for quality portfolios in this domain.
-IBM is known to be a seller of technology patents, infact the patent with most number of citations in this domain was an IBM patent (US5748974A, Dec-1994 Priority) which they reassigned to Nuance in 2012.
-S, we predict lot of reassignments of quality patents from key IP holders to companies that have resources to buy them.
+IBM is known to be a seller of technology patents, in fact, the patent with the most number of citations in this domain was an IBM patent (US5748974A, Dec-1994 Priority) which they reassigned to Nuance in 2012.
+S, we predict a lot of reassignments of quality patents from key IP holders to companies that have the resources to buy them.